azriel91/nginee/CONTRIBUTING.md

 Library crates are placed under `crate/<name>`.

 * Crate names are prefixed with `nginee_` inside `Cargo.toml`, but not in their directory name.
-* `doctest` and `test` are set to `false`.
+* `doctest` is set to `false`.

-    This saves us from running an executable per test and doc snippet, which can take 1 second per crate.
+    This saves us from running an executable per doc snippet, which can take 1 second per crate.

     ```toml
     [lib]
     doctest = false
-    test = false
     ```

-* Tests are placed inside the `workspace_tests` crate.

-    Each crate should have a corresponding module in `workspace_tests` that matches the crate name, and tests are placed in submodules that match the structure of the crate.

-    Check out the [Dev Time Optimization] blog post for the rationale.

 ### Example Crates

 Example crates are placed under `examples/<name>`.

-* Crate names are prefixed with `example_` inside `Cargo.toml`, but not in their directory name.

-    This clarifies that this is an example crate.

 * Crates have their own `Cargo.toml` to track their own dependencies.

     This is necessary to not interleave different examples' dependencies when compiling to a WASM binary.

-* Crates' source are directly inside the example crate's directory, with a `src` symlink.

-    This allows the example to be both a `lib` and `bin` crate, and allows users to run examples using `cargo run --example <non_prefixed_name>`

-* The main `nginee` crate must specify the example under `[dev-dependencies]`.

-    This allows the example to be both a `lib` and `bin` crate.
+    This means instead of the regular `--example` option, examples must be run using:

+    ```bash
+    cargo run --package $example_name
+    ```

 * A book page is written for each example to provide a live demo of the WASM binary.